Skip to Content

 The third floor has a large carpeted play area and dozens of picture books for the baby and preschool set.
 There is a nice first-floor café and smaller coffee bar upstairs.

-the adventure play area at oodi library
+The adventure play area at oodi library

 Skateboarders like the open pavement just out front and the bike path that cuts across the campus is busy.
 There’s an adventure “playground” where I saw little kids amusing themselves, but it’s really built for tweens and teens to clamber around on.
 Tween Traveler would have been all over it.